 There Was Much Corruption In The Evangelical Community

 By the end of World War II, America saw a boom in evangelical gatherings called revival meetings.
 Billy Graham began a series of these get-togethers in October 1948 in Modesto, CA, about 90 miles east of San Francisco.

-Ostensibly, salvation was the goal of the missionaries for Christ, but ulterior motives prevailed.
-Politicians used the revivals to rail against communism, and entertainers used them for self-promotion.
+Salvation was the missionaries' goal, but ulterior motives prevailed.
+Politicians used the revivals to rail against communism, and entertainers for self-promotion.
 Men used their position to take advantage of susceptible women and misallocate money.